 Acts as a natural diuretic

-One study in 36 healthy men determined that taking a daily dose of 900 mg of dried horsetail extract in capsule form had a more potent diuretic effect than that of a classic diuretic drug.
+One small study in 36 healthy men determined that a daily dose of 900 mg of dried horsetail extract in capsule form had a more potent diuretic effect than a classic diuretic drug.
 This was attributed to the plant’s high antioxidant and mineral salt concentrations (

-However, while these results are promising, current research is limited.
+However, while these results are promising, current human research is limited.

 Promotes wound healing and nail health

 The topical application of horsetail ointment appears to promote wound healing.

 One 10-day study in 108 postpartum women who had undergone an episiotomy during labor — a surgical cut to facilitate childbirth — showed that applying an ointment containing 3% horsetail extract promoted wound healing and helped relieve pain (

 The study also found that wound redness, swelling, and discharge improved significantly compared with a control group.
 Scientists attributed these positive effects to the plant’s silica content.

 In older rat studies, those treated with ointments containing 5% and 10% horsetail extract showed a wound closure ratio of 95–99%, as well as greater skin regeneration, compared with control groups (